apiato/documentation/docs/components/optional-components/service-providers.md

 ### General Service Providers

-General service providers must be registered in the `App\Ship\Providers\ShipProvider` class.
+General service providers must be registered in the `App\Ship\Providers\ShipServiceProvider` class.
 This can be done by adding the provider class name to the `serviceProviders` array.

 ```php